macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 ## Fail type

-Immediate: Fail when the lifebar or battery is empty.
+Immediate: Fail when the LIFE GAUGE or battery is empty.
 Known as "FailImmediateContinue" internally.

 Delayed: